Suv4o/personal-blog-2023/content/2023/10/23/grouping-images-by-colours-exploring-colour-based-image-clustering.md

 ![Clusters](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1697966134/blog/grouping-images-by-colours/mkubxeofuui2juhl3k0y)

-This implementation that I used here is part of an open source project I found on Hugging Face [here](https://huggingface.co/spaces/Shamima/extract-color-from-image).
+This implementation that I used here is part of an open source project I found on Hugging Face <a href="https://huggingface.co/spaces/Shamima/extract-color-from-image" target="_blank" rel="noopener noreferrer">here</a>.
 The author of the project, Shamima Hossain, has done an amazing job implementing this.
 She has also contributed to a lot of open source projects regarding AI and ML work.
-If you are interested, you can find her work on GitHub [here](https://github.com/silvererudite) or follow her on [Twitter](https://twitter.com/ShamimaHossai13).
+If you are interested, you can find her work on GitHub <a href="https://github.com/silvererudite" target="_blank" rel="noopener noreferrer">here</a> or follow her on <a href="https://twitter.com/ShamimaHossai13" target="_blank" rel="noopener noreferrer">Twitter</a>.

 ## Colour classification